 Idaho State University renames Meridian Health Science Center in honor of Sam and Aline Skaggs

-MERIDIAN—Idaho State University has renamed its Meridian health science complex in honor of Sam and Aline Skaggs whose decade of financial support has helped grow the Meridian campus and provide health professions education for hundreds of students and working professionals.
+MERIDIAN – Idaho State University has renamed its Meridian health science complex in honor of Sam and Aline Skaggs whose decade of financial support has helped grow the Meridian campus and provide advanced health professions education for hundreds of students and working professionals in the Treasure Valley.

 The Idaho State University-Meridian Health Science Center, 1311 E. Central Drive, is now the Sam and Aline Skaggs Health Science Center at Idaho State University-Meridian.

 “We are honored to have the names of Sam and Aline Skaggs on our building.
 Because of their generous financial support, we are able to provide the state’s highest level of health professions education while improving access to quality health care for underserved Idahoans,” said ISU President Arthur C. Vailas during a naming celebration Jan.
 23.

 Since 2007, the late Sam and Aline Skaggs – through their charitable trust The ALSAM Foundation – have donated more than $10 million to ISU.
 An initial gift of $5.25 million was used to purchase property for the health science center and provide pharmacy scholarships for ISU students.
 A recent gift of $3.85 million will enable ISU to add a second floor to the complex for additional classroom and research space this year.

 Vailas thanked The ALSAM Foundation, state lawmakers, ISU administrators and the State Board of Education for sharing a vision that, within 11 years, transformed what was once a shuttered electronics plant owned by the West Ada School District into a state-of-the-art health science education complex graduating several hundred students each year.